kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

       <property name="LOG_FILE_NAME" value="myapp" />
       ...

-You can change the Logback configuration XML file more drastically.
+Further more, you can change the Logback configuration more drastically.
 For example,

 1.  you can change the message format by amending `<pattern>%d{yyyy-MM-dd HH:mm:ss.SSS} %-5level %-40.40logger{39} - %msg{}%n</pattern>`

-2.  you switch the Appender class to [RollingFileAppender](https://www.baeldung.com/logback#3-rollingfileappender)
+2.  you can ./switch the Appender class to [RollingFileAppender](https://www.baeldung.com/logback#3-rollingfileappender)

 You can do any customization as far as Logback allows.